 4. Marketing is a Philosophy

 It is the key guiding principle that defines the communication and organisational policy of a company.
-As a policy, marketing requires you to establish certain ground rules on the kind of messaging and the overall ideology of a brand.
+As a policy, marketing requires you to establish ground rules on the messaging and the brand’s overall ideology.

+Tesla’s marketing philosophy revolves around sustainability and innovation, which shapes all their communication and product launches.
 You must ask yourself questions like – what kind of experience do I want to deliver with my product or service?
 Whose aspirations am I serving?
-How my business will ease the pain points of my consumer?
+How will my business ease the pain points of my consumer?
 And what kind of role will my product/service play in the life of the consumers?

 In its essence, marketing is an elaborate legal process through which the ownership of a product is transferred to the consumer.
 It is the way an enterprise discovers and identifies the needs of the market and transforms them into marketable products and services.